-In Jordan, we've helped 478,000 people (as at April 2017), including Syrian and Iraqi refugees and vulnerable Jordanian host community members, particularly in urban areas.
+In Jordan, we've helped 478,000 people, including Syrian and Iraqi refugees and vulnerable Jordanian host community members, particularly in urban areas.
 We have supported the construction and the day-to-day running of community centres in Azraq refugee camp.
 Many refugees also live in crowded conditions in Jordan's towns and cities.
 We provide livelihoods support to refugee and host communities, and emergency cash assistance for refugees so they can pay for urgent basic needs.
-Most refugees use this support to pay for rent , medication and food.
+Most refugees use this support to pay for rent, medication and food.

-In Lebanon, we've helped 256,000 people (as at July 2016) in refugee and host communities, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.
+In Lebanon, we've helped 295,000 people in refugee and host communities, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.

-In Turkey, we’ve helped 93,000 people (as at May 2017) with food, hygiene and household items, blankets and clothing, and advice and support through our information volunteer programmes.
+In Turkey, we’ve helped 93,000 people with food, hygiene and household items, blankets and clothing, and advice and support through our information volunteer programmes.

-In Serbia and Croatia, we have assisted 148,000 people (as at September 2016) mainly through food packages, hygiene kits, shelter materials and other non-food items (eg blankets, clothes, shoes).
+In Serbia and Croatia, we assisted 148,000 people mainly through food packages, hygiene kits, shelter materials and other non-food items (eg blankets, clothes, shoes).

-In Greece, we have helped 5,400 people (as at September 2016) with food and water, other emergency relief items, protection advice, and information and communications support.
+In Greece, we helped 5,400 people with food and water, other emergency relief items, protection advice, and information and communications support.

-Note: figures for people helped include Syrian refugees, refugees from other countries including Iraq and Afghanistan, and host communities.
+Note: figures for people helped outside Syria include Syrian refugees, refugees from other countries including Iraq and Afghanistan, and host communities.